Montenegrin First League: Name of the competition

-Since the foundation of the competition, official broadcaster of First Montenegrin League matches is the national television station of Montenegro - RTCG.
+Since the foundation of the competition, official broadcaster of First Montenegrin League matches is RTCG, the national television station of Montenegro.
 Matches of 1.
-CFL are directly broadcasting at RTCG channel 2, with most important matches on satellite programming.
+CFL are directly broadcast on TVCG 2, with most important matches on the satellite channel.

 From season 2017–18, broadcaster of matches is regional group Arena Sport.
 Every weekend, one game is broadcast live on Arena Sport channel.
 Since season 2018–19, some games of Prva CFL are broadcast by cable-network channel MNE Sport TV.